- SCU Home Page

 Track your federal student loans on-line, 24 hours a day, 7 days a week with the National Student Loan Data System (NSLDS).
 To access the website:

-- log on to the National Student Loan Data System using your PIN, your Social Security Number, the first two letters of your last name and your date of birth
+- log on to the National Student Loan Data System using your FSA ID, your Social Security Number, the first two letters of your last name and your date of birth

 If you think that NSLDS records are incorrect, contact your lender, your guarantee agency or the loan servicer.

 The Ombudsman serves as an independent, neutral third-party who will assist you by researching financial aid problems or complaints and recommend solutions.
 The Ombudsman can not reverse decisions but will help contact other agencies on your behalf.
 Contact the Ombudsman as a last resort after you have attempted to resolve the issue yourself.
 Visit the Ombudsman's website for tips about conflict resolution.